petercunha/Reverb/README.md

 # Reverb
-Reverb is an audio visualizer built on the Web Audio API and HTML5 Canvas.
+Reverb is a simple audio visualizer that uses the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) to extract live [waveforms](https://en.wikipedia.org/wiki/Waveform) of audio files.
+Rendering is done to the HTML5 Canvas.

+- Visualize any audio file you want!
+- Written in plain JavaScript, visualizations done in HTML5 Canvas.
+- No server required.
+Everything is served statically.

 [Try the demo](https://reverb.surge.sh)